divyekapoor/edgar/README.md

 For Windows, we require the latest version of Python 3 and Git installed on the system.
 Please download them from <https://www.python.org/downloads/windows/> and <https://git-scm.com/download/win>

+It should be possible to build and run the code on Windows as well with Git + Python + Make installed, but this has not been verified.